 Just say NO to training wheels!!!!
 While students do need to learn to pedal, that is easy to learn on a tricycle or stationary bike.
 Learning to balance is the most critical element of learning to ride a two wheeler and research shows balance bikes work best.
 An easy and inexpensive way to create a balance bike for someone of any age is to take a regular bike and just remove the pedals.

-Here are 2 well proven methods, one super easy but slower (weeks or months), the second precisely engineered and faster (typically 1-4 hours total) to teach someone to ride but best done with an experienced instructor.
-This latter technique was perfected by John Ciccarelli, founder and owner of Bicycle Solutions.
+Here are 2 well proven methods, one super easy but slower (weeks or months), the second precisely engineered to quicky teach someone how to ride (typically 1-4 hours total) and is best done with an experienced bicycle instructor.
+This latter technique was perfected by John Ciccarelli, founder of Bicycle Solutions.

 1) Easy but slow method – just let the student play on a balance bike (or a bike with the pedals removed and the seat lowered so their feet can touch the ground).
 This works great but can take a few months before they are ready to pedal.